The #1 Diet for Fibromyalgia

 The Real “#1 Diet” for Fibromyalgia

-From both research and lived experience, the most effective approach is:
+From both research and lived experience, the most effective approach is a way of eating that supports the nervous system.
+This way of eating looks like:

 eating regularly (not skipping meals)